Criminal - Frequently Asked

 •Option 2 is

 to post bond on the case and then come to court.
-No release of registration
+Release of registration

-block will be issued until there has been a determination by the court.
+block will be issued by the Clerk of Court's office.

 I pay my traffic ticket by phone?